If you’re in a rush because you’ve got something planned, our top choice goes to the Ozark Trail Base Camp Cabin Tent.

 The main factors to take into account when choosing your 14-man tent are:

 - Gear features.

 Ease of Setup

-Pitching a tent that’s big enough to house up to 14 people won’t be easy.
+Pitching a tent that’s big enough to house up to 14 persons won’t be easy.
 We’d be lying if we said it is.
 All that aside, most of the manufacturers in our list have done everything they can to make it easier.